Features and Benefits

 Ordered data delivery

-Like TCP, the delivery of MQTT packets also follows the order of the messages being sent in the stream, even if the underlying UDP datagram packets are received in the wrong order.
+Like TCP, the delivery of MQTT packets also follows the order of the messages sent in the stream, even if the underlying UDP datagram packets are received in the wrong order.

 Connection resumption, 0-RTT